dojo/docs/dojo/data/ItemFileWriteStore.rst

 * Commit the changes to the internal main tree of items.
 * Call any callbacks passed to the save function.

 Okay, so it effectively removed the ability to revert out a set of changes.
 In other words, it acts like a commit.
 That's great, bit all of it just happens in the browser.
 What if I want to send data back to a server when save is called for persistence?
 Can this be done?
 The answer is **yes**.
-The ItemFileWriteStore provides hook functions for users to over-ride to customize saving behavior.
-This allows for you to define exactly what else you want the store to do with saved data results, other than clearing the internal modification state.
-The functions you over-ride are defined below:
+There are several ways to accomplish this.
+The first would be to simply replace the store *save* function with a different one to do whatever you want.
+However, that one ends up requiring knowing a lot about how things are stored internally, which is not always good to know about.
+So, ItemFileWriteStore provides hook functions for users to over-ride to customize saving behavior without having to replace the *save* function.
+This allows for you to define exactly what else you want the store to do with saved data results without having to know as much about internal representations:  The functions you can over-ride are defined below:

 ----------------------------------------------
 Save function Extension point: _saveEverything